xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-15-the-missing-digit.md

 <div><img class="challenge-img" src="/assets/img/stories/christmas2024/locker-code-incomplete.png"></div>

-Can you figure out which symbol is missing?
+Can you figure out which symbol is missing **at the end**?

 <div><img class="challenge-img" src="/assets/img/stories/christmas2024/symbol-example.png"></div>

 Notice that:
 - You must determine which dashes must be **active** to depict the intended **symbol**, following the **numeration** of the figure above.
-- Your answer must contain the **index** of the dashes that must be active **ordered** from the smallest to the larger one.
+- Your answer must contain the **index** of the dashes **ordered** from the smallest to the largest one.
 For example, the answer `136` activates the dashes that represent the number seven.

 <details>
  <summary>Hint 1</summary>